medavox/tuki-nuwa/text/3_grammar/philosophy.md

 Instead, commonly used phrases for things should be intuitive enough to occur naturally to new speakers.
-(That is, speakers who have just finished learning the language, and are using it for the first time, construct the phrase from scratch in the same way as others.)
+(That is, speakers who have just finished learning the language, and are using it for the first time, can construct the phrase from scratch in the same way as others.)

 If they don't, they are just arbitrary symbols for things (AKA words) which learners would have to memorise.
 They must be replaced by better phrases.